inspec/inspec/docs-chef-io/content/inspec/signing.md

 ### How do I look inside a signed profile?

 Use the `inspec export` command to examine a signed profile's contents.
-You must be able to verify the profile to export the contents.
-By default, the `export` command dumps a summary of the profile in a human-readable YAML format, which includes most of the metadata and the control IDs, control source code, inputs, and other information you need to make use of the profile.
+You can verify the profile to export the contents.
+By default, the `export` command dumps a profile summary in a human-readable YAML format, including most of the metadata and the control IDs, control source code, inputs, and other profile information.

-To view a **signed profile**, run:
+- To view a **signed profile**, run:

 ```bash
 [cwolfe@lodi temp]$ inspec export simple-0.1.0.iaf